miguel-guerrero/dstate/README.md

 SmForever/SmEnd define the functionality of the block.
 This block of code is the body of a loop that would repeat forever.
-This code can be written in sequential / behavioral style, smgen will unwrap the sequential (non-synthesizable) code into FSM  style RTL that implements the same functionality but is now synthesizable.
+This code can be written in sequential / behavioral style, dstate will unwrap the sequential (non-synthesizable) code into FSM  style RTL that implements the same functionality but is now synthesizable.